An Incomplete History of Housing Told in Nine Plays

 Fresh from the sell-out tour of Cathy, a group of Cardboard Citz performers will squat in London's The Bunker to present a playful exploration of housing from the slums of Victorian London to the madness of London today from 17 April to 13 May.

-An immersive multi-story speculation on need, greed and good intentions, Home Truths is revealed through the world premieres of nine short plays by some of the UK’s most exciting playwrights:
+An immersive multi-story speculation on need, greed and good intentions, the award nominated Home Truths (Best Ensemble & Best Production, The Offie Awards) is revealed through the world premieres of nine short plays by some of the UK’s most exciting playwrights:

 Sonali Bhattacharyya, Lin Coghlan, EV Crowe, Anders Lustgarten, Nessah Muthy, Chris O’Connell, Stef Smith, David Watson and Heathcote Williams with Sarah Woods.
 Scroll down for synopses.
 Check out a video with our directors here to find out more.

-On two days, audiences will also be able to join Cardboard Citizens for a serious theatrical sit-in and watch all nine plays in one day at a Tri-Cycle Performance, with a special discounted ticket rate and plenty of surprises planned…
+On two days (29 April and 13 May), audiences will also be able to join Cardboard Citizens for a serious theatrical sit-in and watch all nine plays in one day at a Tri-Cycle Performance, with a special discounted ticket rate and plenty of surprises planned…

 Slummers by Sonali Bhattacharyya